 Unfortunately, there will be borrowers who will not be able to return to full repayments and they will require individually tailored support to address the issues they are experiencing.
 Lessons from the global financial crisis have shown that temporary forbearance can assist borrowers to return to full repayment if their income has reduced temporarily but that it is not effective in addressing more permanent income shocks.
 In the past we have also seen that lenders may be incentivised to rely excessively on temporary forbearance measures which may not be in the borrowers' best interests over the longer term.
 One important lesson from the previous crisis is the importance of early engagement between borrower and lender to prevent the build-up of arrears.

-In response to the move to level 5 restrictions, we note the statement made by the BPFI that lenders are prepared to offer appropriate support to those borrowers who need it.
+In response to the move to level 5 restrictions, we note the statement made by the Banking and Payments Federation Ireland, BPFI, that lenders are prepared to offer appropriate support to those borrowers who need it.
 For our part, we continue to engage with the BPFI and with lenders.
 Our clear expectation is that lenders engage effectively and sympathetically with distressed borrowers, in line with the code of conduct on mortgage arrears, the consumer protection code and regulations for firms lending to SMEs, so as to deliver appropriate and sustainable solutions and facilitate as many borrowers as possible to return to repaying their debt.
 In the current environment in particular we expect lenders to adopt interim measures to support borrowers experiencing temporary income shocks when the financial position of the borrower is not yet assessed or where more permanent solutions are being determined.

 Turning to insurance, last month we concluded the first phase of our review of differential pricing in the private car and home insurance markets.
 The aim of the review is to establish the extent to which differential pricing is in use within these markets and to determine how firms are utilising the practice and whether it is in line with the consumer protection code.
 The first phase of the review identified a number of weaknesses, which we have communicated to insurance firms.
 We plan to release the interim results of our work by the end of this year, but it will be necessary to complete all phases before setting out firm conclusions from the review.
 I anticipate this to happen by the middle of next year.